 What is the process?

 After the medical examination comes the detoxification process.
-All our drug detoxification programs are medically supervised, with our staff of experienced doctors and mental health professionals ensuring you remain healthy, both mentally and physically, for the duration of the detoxification process.
+All drug detoxification programs are medically supervised, with experienced doctors and mental health professionals ensuring you remain healthy, both mentally and physically, for the duration of the detoxification process.
 The detoxification process is often the most important part of the recovery process.
 Through detoxification, your body purges the effects of the drug in an attempt to restore itself to its natural state, before the drug corrupted it.
 This is not without its side-effects, however.
 A necessary part of detoxification is the withdrawal stage, where your body suffers from not having the contamination it is purging itself of.
 It seems like an odd thing, but your body has gotten used to the contamination.
 So even though it is bad for it, your body is used to having it and feels like it needs it to function.
-It doesn’t, however.
+It doesn't, however.

 What else is there?

-We also offer both group support and individual therapy.
+They also offer both group support and individual therapy.
 Some people are naturally shy and uncomfortable sharing their problems with others, and for those types of people, we have individual therapy.
 Others may prefer the group support system.
 Regardless, both types of therapy are regularly available to all patients.
-It’s also good to continue this therapy even after you finish your recovery process, as it will help you maintain your freedom from the drug without worrying about a relapse.
+It's also good to continue this therapy even after you finish your recovery process, as it will help you maintain your freedom from the drug without worrying about a relapse.